—Nine Historical Romances Grow Alongside a New Country—

-Discover the booming industry of the Wilmington riverfront in Delaware during the Gilded Age, and share in the journey of an heirloom book as it brings together three couples in the Brandywine River Valley.
+Discover the booming industry of the Wilmington riverfront in historical Delaware during the Gilded Age, and share in the journey of an heirloom book as it brings together three couples in the Brandywine River Valley.

 Melody May Buchanan left Gatlinburg to pursue a life in the symphony.
 When a letter arrives asking her to return home for her granddaddy’s 80th birthday, she knows she must go.
 Leaving her fiancé in Denver while the symphony is on break, she pushes behind her the reasons she left and heads home.
 But the homecoming isn’t quite what she expected, and she’s immediately faced with everything she loved about growing up there…even her childhood best friend, Drew.
 Old feelings surface, and she starts to wonder if she made a mistake.
 Then, her two worlds collide when her fiancé arrives, and she discovers Drew has become quite a success in the music industry.
 Faced with the dilemma of which path to choose, Melody turns to God and her grandfather for advice.
 Either way, one man will get hurt.
 Which option is the best?